AFD History

 1912 was a pivotal year for the department, as it put its first motor-driven fire apparatus into service.
 It was the year that the fire horses were given to the trash collectors.
 These horses were seen racing to fires when the fire bell rang.
 Trash was dumped on the streets as the horses continued to do what they had done for decades.
 A few years passed, and the horses were replaced by motor-driven apparatus, marking the end of an era.

 With 100 years of paid service and still growing, 174 employees, 11 fire stations, 36 pieces of apparatus, rescue water operations, and hazardous material response.
-The fire personnel of the Albany Fire and Emergency Services stand ready to face the future and provide the best protection possible for this County for generations to come.
+The fire personnel of the Albany Fire Department stand ready to face the future and provide the best protection possible for this County for generations to come.

 Historical Information: Courtesy of retired Captain Bill Cloud